-There are specialized shampoos available that will assist a great deal in lessoning the shedding, such as Furminator Premium De-shedding Shampoo & Conditioner and another fantastic product that we have been using in our grooming parlour lately, made in South Africa, which is a natural plant based shampoo bar made by My Beloved.
+There are specialized shampoos available that will assist a great deal in lessening the shedding, such as Furminator Premium De-shedding Shampoo & Conditioner and another fantastic product that we have been using in our grooming parlour lately, made in South Africa, which is a natural plant-based shampoo bar made by My Beloved.

 There are also de-shedding tools that can be used, such as a Furminator.
-This tool has ultra fine tooth and a blade at the bottom of the tooth.
-It works like a comb, and pulls off any dead hair on your dog’s coat.
+This tool has an ultra-fine tooth and a blade at the bottom of the tooth.
+It works like a comb and pulls off any dead hair on your dog’s coat.
 It leaves the coat beautifully shiny because the dull dead hair is no longer on the coat.
 It also works on short, medium and long hair coats, there are different sizes available.
-Just take note that your dog must be clean before you use it, otherwise it will make the blade blunt.
+Just take note that your dog must be clean before you use it, otherwise, it will make the blade blunt.

 Professional groomers also make use of forced air dryers for de-shedding, especially in large breed dogs such as Alaskan Malamutes and Saint Bernards.
 The air is blown into the coat at high velocity, which removes the dead hair.
 It is very satisfying to watch the hair being blown out!